Types of offshore investment funds as recognized by the Belize Mutual Funds Act 2000

 - The regulation of the offshore financial sector is carried out by the Belize International Financial Services Commission under a well-designed and modern suite of laws, enabling an adequate protection of investors` interests and the support of jurisdictions` good reputation.
 Both the formal letter of the law and the actual regulatory practices are designed to ensure that only fit and proper persons are involved in mutual fund operations in the Belize.

-- The Belize Mutual Funds Act 2000, which is the primary source of mutual funds legislation in the jurisdiction, together with sub-regulations issued by the International Financial Services Commission, provides for a modern and attractive legal basis for establishment of offshore mutual funds in Belize.
+- The Belize Mutual Funds Act 2000 (Revised 2011), which is the primary source of mutual funds legislation in the jurisdiction, together with sub-regulations issued by the International Financial Services Commission, provides for a modern and attractive legal basis for establishment of offshore mutual funds in Belize.
 The review of the particular features and benefits of this legislation is provided further in this chapter.

 ADVANTAGES OF BELIZE MUTUAL FUNDS